-The Collis ‘Volute’ Pile System is a foundation based on helical piling where a designated number of piles are ‘screwed’ in to the ground to a designed depth and torque.
+The Collis screw pile system is a foundation based on helical piling where a designated number of piles are ‘screwed’ in to the ground to a designed depth and torque.

-The piles are then connected via a transfer plate allowing the signal structure to be installed.
+The piles are then connected via a transfer plate allowing the structure to be installed.

-The volute piling system cuts a clean path through the soil to minimise any disturbance or heave, meaning that the in-situ properties of the soil remain largely unchanged.
+The screw piling system cuts a clean path through the ground to minimise any disturbance or heave, meaning that the in-situ properties of the ground remain largely unchanged.

 Mini Piles – Hand Driven